Tubeless is the fastest choice, yet its alternatives have their use cases

 Different types of tubes and GP5000 S TR tires. (adapted from Bicycle Rolling Resistance)

-They set out to answer precisely this question using our favorite Continental GP 5000 S TR tire with a different set of inner tubes as well as tubeless.
-Below is the graph with the rolling resistance testing data at 100 PSI, 80 PSI and 60 PSI.
-The lower the line, the less resistance; thus, the setup is faster.
-Notably, pressures between 60 and 80 psi are probably the most realistic in current setups with 25-30mm road bike tires.
+The well-trusted site Bicycle Rolling Resistance aimed to answer this question using our favorite Continental GP 5000 S TR tire, tested with different inner tubes and a tubeless setup.
+Below is a graph displaying the rolling resistance testing data at pressures of 100 PSI, 80 PSI, and 60 PSI.
+A lower line on the graph indicates less resistance, meaning that setup is faster.

 Aerocoach testing verifies the rolling resistance data